mkane848/PokemonAnilRandom-English/README.md

     - Greatball 800
     - Ultraball 1500
     - All Others 2500
--Superguard/Wonderguard removed
+- Superguard/Wonderguard removed
--Going to start with the gen9 moves removed unless it's more work to remove it, add it in if requested -TM108 is empty (It's not intentional, the original TM of Metronome does weird things and stays that way). [[ need better translation ]]
+- Going to start with the gen9 moves removed unless it's more work to remove it, add it in if requested
+- TM108 is empty (It's not intentional, the original TM of Metronome does weird things and stays that way). [[ need better translation ]]

 ## Installation and Runtime Instructions